Easy Whole Roasted Chicken

 - Once well coated, place the chicken in the oven, breast side up and bake it for 1 hour 25 minutes for a 4lb. chicken.
 Larger chickens may take longer.

-- Be sure to occasionally baste the bird with the excess marinade and pan juice.
+- Be sure to occasionally baste the bird with pan juice.

 - If the wings begin to get too dark and crispy, cover them with a small amount of foil.
 This will prevent them from browning too much.